What Makes a Pokémon Card Valuable Today?

 How Can You Protect and Store Valuable Pokémon Cards?

 First things first, if you think your Pokemon cards are worth something, rescue them from the box they’re lurking in ASAP.
-Ideally, you want at least two protections for them – card sleeves, sometimes called Penny sleeves, which are thin plastic covers for individual sleeves.
-If ever you watch trading card unboxings, you’ll see unboxers tend to immediately sleeve their cards once unveiled, and it’s all about keeping anything from getting to it.
+Ideally, you want at least two protections for them.
+For example, card sleeves, sometimes called Penny sleeves, which are thin plastic covers for individual sleeves.

-The second step, once it’s been sleeved, is to pop it into a Toploader.
-The plastic sleeves are flimsy, and may protect it from a gentle drop or something atop it – or your coffee stain if you decide to use it as a coaster (please don’t), but the toploader is a harder plastic that protects the card from being bent.
-You’ll find a lot of grading companies, if you choose to take that route, will request you send the card in these protections in order to prevent damage in transit.
+Once you sleeve the card, the second step is to pop it into a Toploader.
+The plastic sleeves are flimsy, and may protect it from a gentle drop or something put on top of it.
+The toploader is a harder plastic that protects the card from being bent.

 Should You Get Your Pokémon Cards Professionally Graded?